-The US clean energy movement is gaining strength—more organizations are aiming to increase renewables in their energy mix and reduce carbon emissions.
-The Deloitte 100 Percent Renewable Transition Survey looks at what this means for organizations on this journey to 100 percent renewables.
+The US clean energy movement is gaining strength—more organisations are aiming to increase renewables in their energy mix and reduce carbon emissions.
+The Deloitte 100 Per cent Renewable Transition Survey looks at what this means for organisations on this journey to 100 per cent renewables.

 THE clean energy movement is alive and well in the United States.
-While the country lacks a national policy to address climate change, a growing list of states, cities, and public and private sector organizations is setting increasingly ambitious goals to transition to renewable energy.1 We Are Still In.
+While the country lacks a national policy to address climate change, a growing list of states, cities and public and private sector organisations is setting increasingly ambitious goals to transition to renewable energy.1 We Are Still In.
 We Mean Business.
-Mayors for 100 Percent Clean Energy.
+Mayors for 100 Per cent Clean Energy.
 These and other US-based groups devoted to the transition are growing.
-Almost every week, another company or organization announces its goal to reach 100 percent renewable energy.
+Almost every week, another company or organisation announces its goal to reach 100 per cent renewable energy.

-Even though most organizations are not targeting 100 percent, a rising share aims to increase the percentage of renewables in their energy mix to 25 percent, 50 percent, or more over time.
+Even though most organisations are not targeting 100 per cent, a rising share aims to increase the percentage of renewables in their energy mix to 25 per cent, 50 per cent, or more over time.
 Others have set goals to reduce carbon emissions, making renewable deployment a vital prong in their strategies too.

 And finally, as one of the sturdiest engines driving renewable energy growth in the United States and globally, US corporations have signed power purchase agreements (PPAs) for 5.9 gigawatts (GW) of renewable energy in the first half of 2019, up from 4.4 GW for the same period in 2018.6 The 2018 US total was 9.1 GW, rising from just 0.6 GW in 2015.7

-All of this comes against a backdrop of rapidly falling costs for wind, solar, and the battery technology to store it, as well as societal shifts in the arena of public opinion, market, financial, and regulatory forces.
-Consumers, employees, citizen activists, government and intergovernmental organizations, as well as investors and financial regulators, are increasingly shining a spotlight on energy sourcing (see sidebar, “Stakeholder expectations are pressuring organizations to act”).
-As economic incentives and external pressures mount for organizations to decarbonize their energy supply, the transition to renewable energy gains steam.
+All of this comes against a backdrop of rapidly falling costs for wind, solar and the battery technology to store it, as well as societal shifts in the arena of public opinion, market, financial and regulatory forces.
+Consumers, employees, citizen activists, government and intergovernmental organisations, as well as investors and financial regulators, are increasingly shining a spotlight on energy sourcing (see sidebar, “Stakeholder expectations are pressuring organisations to act”).
+As economic incentives and external pressures mount for organisations to decarbonise their energy supply, the transition to renewable energy gains steam.

-In the Deloitte Resources 2019 Study, about half of the companies surveyed sought to add more renewable energy to their mix.8 This report focuses on a new study, the Deloitte 100 Percent Renewable Transition Survey, which shines the light more closely on US organizations’ paths in the transition to renewable energy.
-The commercial, industrial, and transportation sectors account for nearly 80 percent of US energy consumption.9 This study explores what the journey looks like for a broad cross-section of organizations in these sectors and examines the differences across industry groups, starting with their goals and drivers.
-It analyzes the strategic focus across industries and discusses the challenges organizations face in renewable procurement and in expanding electrification of energy end uses.
-And finally, it examines the role electric utilities can play to help organizations meet their goals and discusses some of the wider enabling factors in the developing ecosystem.
-We surveyed organizations in a variety of industries in both the private and public sectors across the United States (see sidebar, “Deloitte 100 Percent Renewable Transition Survey”).
+In the Deloitte Resources 2019 Study, about half of the companies surveyed sought to add more renewable energy to their mix.8 This report focuses on a new study, the Deloitte 100 Per cent Renewable Transition Survey, which shines the light more closely on US organisations’ paths in the transition to renewable energy.
+The commercial, industrial and transportation sectors account for nearly 80 per cent of US energy consumption.9 This study explores what the journey looks like for a broad cross-section of organisations in these sectors and examines the differences across industry groups, starting with their goals and drivers.
+It analyses the strategic focus across industries and discusses the challenges organisations face in renewable procurement and in expanding electrification of energy end uses.
+And finally, it examines the role electric utilities can play to help organisations meet their goals and discusses some of the wider enabling factors in the developing ecosystem.
+We surveyed organisations in a variety of industries in both the private and public sectors across the United States (see sidebar, “Deloitte 100 Per cent Renewable Transition Survey”).

-The most common goals among the organizations surveyed are those often seen as the first steps in the renewable energy transition: to reduce overall energy use and boost energy efficiency.
-Nearly half of the respondents said they are working toward each of these goals (figure 1).
+The most common goals among the organisations surveyed are those often seen as the first steps in the renewable energy transition: to reduce overall energy use and boost energy efficiency.
+Nearly half of the respondents said they are working towards each of these goals (figure 1).
 The third-place goal, after building this foundation, is to increase renewables’ share in their energy use.
-Almost 45 percent said their organization is committed to sourcing a specific percentage of their electricity from renewable resources by a target year.
-Targets varied significantly by amount and target year, and six respondents (2 percent) said their organizations are aiming for 100 percent renewables.
+Almost 45 per cent said their organisation is committed to sourcing a specific percentage of their electricity from renewable resources by a target year.
+Targets varied significantly by amount and target year and six respondents (2 per cent) said their organisations are aiming for 100 per cent renewables.

-Rounding out the top five goals are the commitment to reduce their organization’s carbon footprint (28.2 percent) and to cut overall greenhouse gas emissions (25.3 percent).
+Rounding out the top five goals are the commitment to reduce their organisation’s carbon footprint (28.2 per cent) and to cut overall greenhouse gas emissions (25.3 per cent).
 To achieve these types of goals, even those who did not report specific goals for renewable electricity will still likely need to increase renewable procurement.
-In fact, of those who did not report a renewable target, nearly 60 percent said their other energy-related goals could cause them to boost renewable energy use.
+In fact, of those who did not report a renewable target, nearly 60 per cent said their other energy-related goals could cause them to boost renewable energy use.

 A growing number of electric utilities are also committing to significant carbon reduction and renewable energy use.
-At least 10 utilities have announced 100 percent decarbonization goals11 and many others have set goals to reduce carbon emissions by as much as 80 percent below 2005 levels by 2050.12
+At least 10 utilities have announced 100 per cent decarbonisation goals11 and many others have set goals to reduce carbon emissions by as much as 80 per cent below 2005 levels by 2050.12

 It is also noteworthy that nearly a quarter of the survey respondents have a goal to produce, or generate, a specific percentage or amount of renewable energy by a target year.
 This production goal (as opposed to a consumption goal) is an option for companies that invest in onsite or offsite renewable generation projects and may produce renewable electricity beyond what they consume, with the excess being fed into the grid for other customers.13 This was most common in the education and government, consumer products and services, and other services respondent groups.

-Health care is an energy-intensive industry—and one challenged by a relatively large carbon footprint, rising costs, and a growing imperative for resiliency.
-Many organizations seek to address these challenges by pursuing goals that often include sourcing more renewables:
+Health care is an energy-intensive industry—and one challenged by a relatively large carbon footprint, rising costs and a growing imperative for resiliency.
+Many organisations seek to address these challenges by pursuing goals that often include sourcing more renewables:

 The concept of sustainability typically integrates all of the renewable energy drivers reflected in figure 2.
 Sourcing renewable energy can promote sustainability by driving long-term value through:

-The next three drivers in figure 2 reflect efforts to manage risks: by diversifying supply, locking in prices, and complying with regulatory mandates.
-Following that is customer preference, and at the bottom, investor sentiment.
-These drivers are part of the evolving stakeholder expectations that are causing societal shifts and driving organizations to act (see sidebar, “Stakeholder expectations are pressuring organizations to act”).
-In response, many organizations are developing new environmental, social, and governance (ESG) strategies, including sourcing cleaner energy.
+The next three drivers in figure 2 reflect efforts to manage risks: by diversifying supply, locking in prices and complying with regulatory mandates.
+Following that is customer preference and at the bottom, investor sentiment.
+These drivers are part of the evolving stakeholder expectations that are causing societal shifts and driving organisations to act (see sidebar, “Stakeholder expectations are pressuring organisations to act”).
+In response, many organisations are developing new environmental, social and governance (ESG) strategies, including sourcing cleaner energy.

-While there is no fixed recipe for the journey toward 100 percent renewables, energy consumers typically follow a three-step approach:
+While there is no fixed recipe for the journey towards 100 per cent renewables, energy consumers typically follow a three-step approach:

-The following discussion will explore the “What” and “How” strategies organizations are pursuing in the renewable energy transition, including survey results, notable examples from industry groups, and broad emerging themes.
+The following discussion will explore the “What” and “How” strategies organisations are pursuing in the renewable energy transition, including survey results, notable examples from industry groups and broad emerging themes.

-We’ll start with the “How,” since this is where most organizations focus first—on how they can boost renewables’ share in their electricity mix.
-It’s often at a later stage that organizations shift focus to the “What,” as they seek to electrify more of their energy end uses, such as space and water heating, transportation, and industrial processes, and power them with renewables too.
+We’ll start with the “How,” since this is where most organisations focus first—on how they can boost renewables’ share in their electricity mix.
+It’s often at a later stage that organisations shift focus to the “What,” as they seek to electrify more of their energy end uses, such as space and water heating, transportation and industrial processes and power them with renewables too.

-Although there is no one-size-fits-all transaction to meet the varying energy needs of different industry groups, each organization treads the renewable energy path that most suits it.
+Although there is no one-size-fits-all transaction to meet the varying energy needs of different industry groups, each organisation treads the renewable energy path that most suits it.
 In fact, multiple pathways are available to procure renewable energy—from unbundled RECs to outright ownership of renewable energy projects.
-Organizations’ sourcing tactics have evolved and now often tend to be a mix of the different options available.
+Organisations’ sourcing tactics have evolved and now often tend to be a mix of the different options available.

-Over the last decade, it’s been common for organizations to purchase and sell unbundled RECs to reduce their carbon footprints.
-However, since this does not necessarily support additional project development, organizations are increasingly seeking “additionality” in their investments.
-As a result, in recent years, many industry groups have been exploring new purchasing options—from utility green tariffs to more direct instruments such as power purchase agreements (PPAs), and renewable energy project ownership.
+Over the last decade, it’s been common for organisations to purchase and sell unbundled RECs to reduce their carbon footprints.
+However, since this does not necessarily support additional project development, organisations are increasingly seeking “additionality” in their investments.
+As a result, in recent years, many industry groups have been exploring new purchasing options—from utility green tariffs to more direct instruments such as power purchase agreements (PPAs) and renewable energy project ownership.

-The technology and telecommunications group is among the most active industry sectors in renewable procurement, and one of the furthest advanced on this journey.
-Respondents in this group said about 71 percent of their renewable electricity purchases are through active sourcing, including onsite renewable resources, increasingly with battery storage.
-Google, for example, has matched 100 percent of its global energy consumption with renewable energy purchases for two consecutive years (2017–18).20 While they’ve bought renewables mainly through PPAs, they have also worked with utilities in four states on programs to purchase renewable power.
-Such programs pave the way for other organizations to procure renewables as well.21
+The technology and telecommunications group is among the most active industry sectors in renewable procurement and one of the furthest advanced on this journey.
+Respondents in this group said about 71 per cent of their renewable electricity purchases are through active sourcing, including onsite renewable resources, increasingly with battery storage.
+Google, for example, has matched 100 per cent of its global energy consumption with renewable energy purchases for two consecutive years (2017–18).20 While they’ve bought renewables mainly through PPAs, they have also worked with utilities in four states on programmes to purchase renewable power.
+Such programmes pave the way for other organisations to procure renewables as well.21

 Three developing themes in the set of “How” strategies are: